notrogan/overwolf/README.md

 * This is the only file that directly interfaces with the Overwolf HUD, however it does borrow assets (operators, icons) from other directories.

+Overwolf sends constant game updates (if available) which serve as refresh points for applications.
+There is no manual pulling of data in the code as the Overwolf framework handles that for us.

 ## Load as Unpacked Extension

 You can load the native version of this app "as is", without any build process.
 Open the `ts` directory in a code editor, and run `npm run build`.
 Then, under Overwolf's settings, choose Support tab and then Development options.
 Click the Load unpacked button and choose the "dist" folder.